 Colorado River Basin

 As the collective business voice for water stewardship, our diverse network ranges from Fortune 500 companies to main-street retailers, all in support of practical solutions to water challenges.
-Our goal is to have balanced water policies that allow the Colorado River system, and others like it, to simultaneously support and sustain the needs of business, the environment, recreation and the overall quality of life in the region.
+We keep businesses informed on policy news and issues and help them engage through meetings, lobby days and media opportunities at the federal, state and local levels.
+Our goal is balanced water policies at the local, state and federal level that allow the Colorado River system, and others like it, to simultaneously support and sustain the needs of business, the environment, recreation and the overall quality of life in the region.

 We work with decision makers to prioritize immediate action and conservation in decisions about the future of the Colorado River system.
-Water is foundational to robust tourism and recreation economies, and the quality of life driving business growth and attracting professional talent in cities and towns across the West.
-The economic and environmental ramifications of a depleted or dry Colorado River system are unacceptable, and the impacts are already being seen.
-We are working across the Colorado River Basin with local, state and federal stakeholders to move smart water policies forward, specifically on Arizona Drought Contingency Planning, the Colorado Water Plan and on Federal Colorado River issues.
+Water is foundational to robust tourism and recreation economies and the quality of life driving business growth and attracting professional talent in cities and towns across the West.
+The economic and environmental ramifications of a depleted or dry Colorado River system are unacceptable, and the impacts of the aridification of the West are already being seen.
+We work across the Colorado River Basin with local, state and federal stakeholders to move smart water policies forward, specifically on Arizona Drought Contingency Planning, the Colorado Water Plan and on Federal Colorado River issues.

 What's at Stake